Strategic Partnerships

 Dean, School of Medicine, Case Western Reserve University; Senior Vice President for Medical Affairs; Director, National Center for Regenerative Medicine; Professor, Department of Medicine and Department of Environmental Health Sciences; Member, Immune Oncology Program, Case Comprehensive Cancer Center

-Dr. Gerson’s research interests are in the areas of stem cells and DNA repair.
+Dr. Gerson has distinguished himself in a number of realms, including his research in DNA repair and stem cell therapy, which has resulted in numerous publications and patents.
+Three of his discoveries are in clinical trials as new cancer therapies.
+He is also the co-editor of the internationally recognized textbook, "Gene Therapy of Cancer Translational Approaches from Preclinical Studies to Clinical Implementation 3" (Elsevier Limited, Oxford, United Kingdom) and the textbook "Clinical Hematology."
+Dr. Gerson is foremost, a mentor and educator for the next generation of compassionate cancer research scientists and clinicians.
+In 2012, he was the recipient of the Case Western Reserve Medal for Excellence in Health Science Innovation, the highest honor bestowed by the School of Medicine to those advancing research, education and health care.
 In his stem cell research, he developed mesenchymal stem cells as a therapeutic infusion for blood stem cell transplantation and for the correction of genetic disorders.
-This therapy is approaching FDA approval.
 He identified a gene therapy strategy method that creates drug-resistant stem cells capable of selectively repopulating the recipient without the need for high dose toxic therapy.
 This strategy is now used experimentally and clinically throughout the country.
 In the area of DNA repair, he developed inhibitors of DNA repair to improve the efficacy of anti-cancer agents.
 Both are currently in clinical trials.
-Finally, Dr. Gerson has developed transgenic mouse models that examine the role of critical genes in the stability of stem cell populations over the lifetime of the animal.
-These studies may predict stem cell diseases of aging and cancer.
 His research has generated 12 patents in the area of gene therapy and cancer drug development that have been licensed to three companies.

 Michael V. Ortiz, MD